-There are 4 blood types present in the human body which are A, B, O, and AB.
-Depending on the RH factor, blood types can be Rh+ or Rh- resulting in a total of eight common blood types.
+There are four blood types present in the human body: A, B, O, and AB.
+Depending on the Rh factor, blood types can be Rh+ or Rh-, resulting in eight common blood types.

-1. How to Find Out Blood Type in the UK
+1. How Can You Find Out Blood Type in the UK

 2. Blood Typing Procedure

-A clean glass slide is taken and, three circles are drawn on it.
-Now anti-A serum is added to the first circle, anti-B serum to the second, and anti-D serum to the third circle from the Monoclonal Antibodies (MAB) kit with the help of a dropper.
+A clean glass slide is taken, and three circles are drawn.
+Now, anti-A serum is added to the first circle, anti-B serum to the second, and anti-D serum to the third circle from the Monoclonal Antibodies (MAB) kit with the help of a dropper.

 3. Types of Blood Groups

-There are 4 main blood group types: A, B, AB, and O. Each of these blood types can be either Rh-positive or Rh-negative, which gives a total of 8 possible blood types:
+There are four main blood group types: A, B, AB, and O. Each of these blood types can be either Rh-positive or Rh-negative, which gives a total of 8 possible blood types:

 - A-positive (A+)